© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 900m section of the north Oxfordshire Grim's Ditch 200m north of Grim's Dyke Farm, running north into Hark Wood is a scheduled monument protected by Historic England under reference 1012907.
 View the official record →

-Grim's Ditch is a linear earthwork monument of Iron Age origin, forming part of an extensive defensive or boundary system that extends across northern Oxfordshire.
+Grim's Ditch is an ancient linear earthwork of Iron Age date, comprising a substantial ditch with an associated bank that runs north from the vicinity of Grim's Dyke Farm into Hark Wood in north Oxfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012907.

 900m section of the north Oxfordshire Grim's Ditch 200m north of Grim's Dyke Farm, running north into Hark Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012907.